silvandeleemput/metaimage/README.md

 * Support for zlib compression/decompression using vendor:zlib with customization options using metaio.ZLIBCompressionOptions struct
 * Support for file and stream IO
 * Support for metadata in a string:string dictionary (img.MetaData)
-* Tested under Windows and Linux (with Linux CI tests)
+* Tested for Windows and Linux (with Linux CI tests)

 ## Disclaimer